irenekarijadi/RF-LSTM-CEEMDAN/README.md

    - Generate Table which calculate the percentage of improvement of the proposed method and other benchmark methods on University Classroom dataset.
 This output is used as part of Table 4 Section 4.4 in the paper

-4. All experiments on University Laboratory dataset can be run via the `4.
+4. All experiments on Office dataset can be run via the `4.
 Experiments for Office Building.ipynb` notebook.
    Running all the cell in this notebook will:
    - Train and test the proposed method and other benchmark methods on Office dataset.
    - Generate Table which summarize the performance results of the proposed method and other benchmark methods on Office dataset.
 This output is used as part of Table 3 Section 4.4 in the paper
    - Generate Table which calculate the percentage of improvement of the proposed method and other benchmark methods on Office dataset.
 This output is used as part of Table 4 Section 4.4 in the paper

-5. All experiments on University Laboratory dataset can be run via the `5.
+5. All experiments on Primary Classroom dataset can be run via the `5.
 Experiments for Primary Classroom Building.ipynb` notebook.
     Running all the cell in this notebook will:
    - Train and test the proposed method and other benchmark methods on Primary Classroom dataset.
    - Generate Table which summarize the performance results of the proposed method and other benchmark methods on Primary Classroom dataset.
 This output is used as part of Table 3 Section 4.4 in the paper